Sonata165/sonata165.github.io/projects/midi_ldm.md

 ### Full Song Generation Results
-Below we present a random subset of LDM generation (no cherry-picking as well).
+Below we present a randomly selected subset of LDM generations (no cherry-picking).

 #### Unconditional Model